 Use pinking shears (or normal scissors if your fabric doesn’t fray) to cut around the sewn line.

 If your working with pinking shears try and keep the zigzags consistent by lining up the previous zigzags with the serration on the scissors.
 Try and position the point of the zigzag on the scissors about 1/16″ (2mm) away from the stitching line, be consistent.
 Work carefully, you do not want to cut through the stitching.

 When you reach the tab at the top of the keyring you will need to cut through the front layer of fabric separately to the back layer and wadding.
 Do NOT cut through the tab.

 Should you be working with normal scissors, trim the excess fabric 1/8″ (3mm) away from the stitching line.

 Add the metal ring if you decided to add it at this later stage.
 You will need to open the ring and thread it onto the tab, as you would complete for standard keys.

-Congratulations you have made a beautiful appliqué keyring, perfect to make as gifts for friends and family!
-Get your designer hat on and try out different appliqué and embroidery details.
+Congratulations you have made a beautiful appliqué keyring, perfect to make as gifts for friends and family; have fun with different appliqué and embroidery details.